2008 Tour de France, Stage 12 to Stage 21: Stage 21

 This was a hilly course to Paris winding through the Chevreuse Valley before the traditional loop on the Champs-Élysées, Place de la Concorde and the Rue de Rivoli.
-Once again, the strong men among the remaining sprinters fought it out for this prestigious stage win.
+Once again, the remaining sprinters completed the stage.

 In keeping with tradition, the peloton took it easy on the way to the Champs-Élysées, with many riders taking time to smile for the cameras and enjoy some champagne courtesy of the team car of the victorious Team CSC Saxo Bank.
 Atop bicycles with new yellow handlebars, Team CSC led the field onto Champs-Élysées for the eight circuits over the famous cobblestone way.
 Beginning at the end of the first circuit, numerous riders tried to break away from the field, but none succeeded, and a classic bunched sprint saw Gert Steegmans win the race to the line.
 The field split in this final sprint, resulting in shifts of a few seconds in the final general classification.